CS-433/ml-project-2-pappardelle/README.md

 To run our code, you need to have a GPU, otherwise the training process will take very long.
 There is two possibility to run the code.
 We have used Colab notebooks, but we provide also jupyter notebooks.

+**Remark**: we encourage you to use the Google colab notebooks found in the link below.

 #### Google colab
 In case your machine does not have a GPU, here is our implmentation on Google colab.
 You simply need to make a copy on your drive and run each cell one after the other.